Volunteer in Uganda community

 All volunteers will need comprehensive travel insurance, for a 2 week stay expect to pay i.r.o. £40 - £50, make sure your policy includes medical bills and repatriation - a burst appendix can occur at anytime and is no respector of what country you happen to be in at the time!

 All volunteers will need to purchase return flights to Entebbe airport (airport code EBB).
 Half of all volunteers arrive on a 3am flight which is the perfect time to arrive.
 This allows you to make a quick exit of the capital Kampala (Entebbe is to Kampala what Heathrow is to London) where the traffic can be chaotic at best in the mornings.
 The coach to the project leaves from Kampala bus station so the earlier your flight the better.
 The basic pick up and transfer for volunteers is £55 per person.
 This is reduced if more than one volunteer arriving.
 A third of volunteers arrive too late to make a same day transfer and an overnight stay will be organised for you automatically at the guesthouse used by all volunteers needing an overnight stay either on their way in or out.
+There is no extra charge for this.

 A tourist visa is required by all non-African visitors and if you hold a British passport this is obtained on arrival at Entebbe airport for US $50 or £30/40 Euros.

 For daily living expenses as a general rule Uganda volunteers can spend very little because of living on site and all meals being provided.
-There is now a bar on site too so some volunteers may only spend £2 a day on a bottle of Coke and a beer.
-The biggest expense will be a safari (optional, about 1 in 4 volunteers take one) and getting back to the airport at the end of your stay so make sure you have enough to cover your return transfer as this is paid locally.
+There is now a bar on site too so some volunteers will spend less than £1 a day on a bottle of Coke and a beer.
+The biggest expense will be a safari (optional, about 3 in 4 volunteers take one) and getting back to the airport at the end of your stay so make sure you have enough to cover your return transfer as this is paid locally.
 But as with any foreign travel, take as much as you can afford to as you never know what you may want to spend money on.
 Your travel and volunteering preferences may completely change after you meet new friends at the school, from adding on a safari, perhaps two if you enjoyed the first one, and buying some materials for the school, things which you may not have planned for before travelling.

 Free Time in Uganda